Ruijiao-Sun/Mascarene_High_WA/README.md

 - **customecolormap.m** Code to generate customized color map.
 - **Adult_vital_1980_2018.mat** This file contains the temporal variation in survival, breeding probability, and breeding success probability of adult wandering albatrosses from 1980 to 2018, as estimated by the JAGS model.
 - **anomaly_composite_map_wind.m** This code conducts composite anomaly analysis for sea level pressure and wind conditions, generating Figure 3 as presented in the main text.

+### foraging_trip.csv
+This file contains summarized foraging-trip data from incubating adult wandering albatross breeding at Crozet Archipelago.
+The dataset was used to evaluate how variability in the Mascarene High influences the wind conditions experienced by foraging individuals.
+Each row represents a single foraging trip and includes:
+- an anonymized trip ID,
+- mean wind speed experienced during the trip,
+- maximum distance from the colony,
+- number of tracking locations,
+- trip duration,
+- year and month of deployment,
+- concurrent Mascarene High indices (strength, latitude, and longitude).